SaiKeshav/SaiKeshav.github.io/_pages/about.md

 Language remains an important barrier in an Indian context which is known for its many tongues.
 I am interested in using my knowledge of NLP to play a role in bridging this gap.

-I had the chance to kick-start my contributions towards this goal as a Visiting Student Researcher at Google Research (Spring, 2020), where I worked with Partha Talukdar, Martin Rezk, Pat Verga and William Cohen on linking Indian text to Knowledge Bases that are predominantly English centric.
+I had the chance to kick-start my contributions towards this goal as a Visiting Student Researcher at Google Research (Spring, 2020), where I worked with [Partha Talukdar](https://talukdar.net/), (Martin Rezk)[https://www.linkedin.com/in/mart%C3%ADn-rezk-0a89977/?trk=public_profile_publications_contributor_image], [Pat Verga](https://twitter.com/pat_verga) and [William Cohen](http://www.cs.cmu.edu/~wcohen/) on linking Indian text to Knowledge Bases that are predominantly English centric.

-During my BTech days at IIT Bhubaneswar, I had the chance to work with Prof Chitta Baral (Arizona State University), Prof Partha Roop (University of Auckland) and Prof Manoranjan  (IIT Bhubhaneswar) on a wide variety of interesting research problems in Computer Vision, Synchornous Programs and Software Testing.
+During my BTech days at IIT Bhubaneswar, I had the chance to work with [Prof Chitta Baral](http://www.public.asu.edu/~cbaral/) (Arizona State University), [Prof Partha Roop](https://unidirectory.auckland.ac.nz/profile/p-roop) (University of Auckland) and (Prof Manoranjan)[https://scholar.google.co.in/citations?user=LmNrD7AAAAAJ&hl=en]  (IIT Bhubhaneswar) on a wide variety of interesting research problems in Computer Vision, Synchornous Programs and Software Testing.
 I also had the opportunity to work as a Research Intern at IBM Research (Summer, 2017) and Data Science intern at Microsoft Bing (Summer, 2016).

 I am currently on the job market.
 Please feel free to reach out to me over email: [keshav.kolluru@gmail.com](mailto:keshav.kolluru@gmail.com)